 - Fade the stimulus in step 2.
 To do this, just say the command word and wait to see if your dog will offer a bark without the stimulus (e.g. the doorbell sound).
 Thus, you say “speak,” your dog barks, you say “yes” when your dog barks, and you deliver a treat to your pup.

-Troubleshooting: If your dog will not bark without the stimulus (e.g. doorbell sound), then it means you moved on too quickly and you need to do more of steps 1-3 above.
+If your dog will not bark without the stimulus, then it means you moved on too quickly and you need to do more of steps 1-3 above.
 After a few more training sessions, try to remove the stimulus again.

-Extra tips: You may want to treat your dog for barking once (by rewarding the dog with the treat after the first bark) instead of having your dog bark several times.
-Some dogs that offer multiple barks get over-excited and have a hard time returning to a calm behavior.
+You may want to treat your dog for barking once (by rewarding them with a treat after the first bark) instead of having your dog bark several times.
+Some dogs that offer multiple barks get over-excited and have a hard time calming down.

 Practice this command in multiple locations, both in and outside of your home.